 .
 On each Payment Date, the Owner Trustee shall withdraw and pay,    distribute or transfer all available funds on deposit in the Collection Account in the following order of priority:

-(i) First, to an amount equal to the monies (if any) payable to by the Trust under the Total Return Swap Agreement on such Payment Date.
+(i) First, to ENA, Enron Corp. an amount equal to the monies (if any) payable to ENA Enron Corp. by the Trust under the Total Return Swap Agreement on such Payment Date.

 (ii) second, to the Agent, for the benefit of the Finance Parties (to be applied by the Agent in accordance with Section 16.1 of the Facility Agreement), the aggregate of (a) the amount required to pay all interest accrued but unpaid on the Notes, and (b) all unpaid costs, expenses and all other amounts payable under the Facility Agreement (as certified by the Agent to the Owner Trustee on or prior to the Final Distribution Date);